by Kathryn Bird

 The capital, Edinburgh, is the country’s literary heartland, the first ever UNESCO City of Literature.
 In fact both its Old and New Towns are on UNESCO’s World Heritage List.
 It’s the perfect jumping off point for a Scotland trip.

-You can wander on your own and follow this one-day literary itinerary, or take one of the many thematic tours Edinburgh offers – Sherlock Holmes, Harry Potter, Underground Vaults… Or why not a free walking tour, the kind that doesn’t charge you anything but leaves the tip up to you?
+To visit Edinburgh, you can wander on your own and follow this one-day literary itinerary, or take one of the many thematic tours Edinburgh offers – Sherlock Holmes, Harry Potter, Underground Vaults… Or why not a free walking tour, the kind that doesn’t charge you anything but leaves the tip up to you?

 Scotland’s largest city isn’t the capital, though – it’s Glasgow, an hour’s train ride away.
 The city has a thriving arts scene and great music venues, with plenty of great food and much to do.
 The two largest cities in Scotland are quite complementary.